 I also gathered all the birth, marriage and death data I could, on men with the name of Daniel Shea/O’Shea who lived in the area from which my Dad’s yDNA matches originated. yDNA tests were upgraded to 67 markers and still it was impossible to tell which particular family was closest to mine. yDNA eliminated many O’Shea lines but so many NW Co.
 Cork O’Sheas were close matches to my Dad at 67 markers.
 What about all the other O’Sheas who hadn’t tested!
 I worked on paper trails, with much help from the two O’Sheas who matched my Dad originally back in 2003.
 I kept gathering information on potential Daniel O’Sheas hoping that my father’s father was a Daniel as well as a NW Cork O’Shea.
 My task seemed endless.

 With the advent of Family Finder, an autosomal DNA test which is able to identify matches an all ancestral lines up to about 5th cousin, I decided to try this test.
 As my Dad’s DNA sample was limited, I did the test myself in 2012 and set about investigating my matches, in the hope of finding matches on my grandfather’s (or grandmother’s) ancestral lines.
 I had a problem deciding which side of my ancestry the matches were on.
 My mother was Welsh so that helped a bit in separating out the matches.
 However, many people whom I matched randomly had ancestry which included Ireland and Wales or didn’t know where in Ireland their ancestors came from.
 Also, these “random” matches were not close matches and I had no real paper trail to work with for my paternal side of the family.
 I then started to recruit people who had matched my Dad on yDNA to do autosomal DNA testing.
-Low and behold, in 2013, I struck the jackpot.
+Lo and behold, in 2013, I struck the jackpot.
 I got a “first to second” cousin match with one of them.

 In 2013, I also managed to get my Dad’s remaining DNA sample used for Family Finder with the help of Bennett Greenspan, CEO of Family Tree DNA.
-This, combined with other targetted autosomal DNA tests enabled me to conclude who my father’s father was.
+This, combined with other targeted autosomal DNA tests, enabled me to conclude who my father’s father was.
 Finally, I had closure on this side of my research.
 I now knew my Dad’s paternal line and I have a family tree for “my” O’Sheas.
 I am just sorry that my Dad did not live long enough to enjoy it.

 Now my search is on for my father’s mother.
 This is proving difficult but armed with my DNA tools, I am confident that I will succeed.